DarrelA/e-lib/README.md

 ## Assumptions

-- Each user can only borrow one copy per book.
+- Each user may only borrow one copy per book.
-- Each user can only extend each book once.
+- Each user may only extend each book loan once.

 # Getting Started